 - Ground Turmeric - This is sold in the spice aisle.
 Fresh turmeric will work as well.

-- Fresh Ginger - I prefer the flavor of fresh ginger here.
+- Fresh Ginger – I prefer the flavor of fresh ginger here.
 If you have a high-powered blender (like Vitamix), there’s no need to grate the ginger before using it, but with a regular blender, it’s a good idea to grate it first so it is sure to get blended in.
-You can skip this if you’d like or use about ¼ teaspoon powdered ginger or ginger paste (sold in a tube).
+You can skip this if you’d like or use about ¼ tsp powdered ginger or ginger paste (sold in a tube).

 - Black Pepper - Some research shows that black pepper enhances the anti-inflammatory properties of turmeric.
 It doesn’t take much, but if you want to get all of those benefits, be sure to crack a little black pepper into your soup.
 (More info can be found here.)